DamianoP/AdaptiveMethods/README.md

 <br/>
 I recommend following the steps from the first to the last.
 <br/><br/>
-PhaseOne explains how to create a dataset for experiments.
+Phase1 explains how to create a dataset for experiments.
 <br/><br/>
-PhaseTwo explains how to perform the experiments and collect the results.
+Phase2 explains how to perform the experiments and collect the results.
 <br/><br/>
-PhaseThree explains how to read the results and get a .arff file
+Phase3 explains how to read the results and get a .arff file
 <br/><br/>
-PhaseFour explains how to get a model to use with machine learning techniques
+Phase4 explains how to get a model to use with machine learning techniques
 <br/><br/>
-PhaseFive explains how to get the results of the analysis and contains some experiments carried out by me
+Phase5 explains how to get the results of the analysis and contains some experiments carried out by me

 <br/><br/>